 Nearby, the Casa Rio restaurant is a 50-year-old establishment that is an excellent stop for some delicious food.
 There are steps at the street level entrance, but if you walk across the street there’s an elevator that will take you down to river level and just a few feet from the host’s station for the restaurant.
 They’ll seat you right outside where you can watch ducks diving in the water and enjoy the breeze.

 While you’re in the city, you can’t miss seeing the famous Alamo!
 All public areas of the Alamo are wheelchair accessible, and the staff on hand is always there to assist should you need them.
 There are also wheelchair accessible bathrooms at the back of the grounds along with some accessible water fountains.
-Go here for more information.
+Their website provides more Alamo Accessibility Information.